geotools/geotools/docs/developer/procedures/supported.rst

 1. Your module must have a file presenting the providence review of the contents of your module including the copyright and licenses which apply to your module.

-2. The file must be named and located as 'src/site/apt/review.apt'
+2. The file must be named and located as 'REVIEW.md'

-   The file must be in the "Almost Plain Text" format and should follow the standard layout of the file in the unsupported/example module.
+   The file should follow the standard layout of the file in the unsupported/example module.

 3. This file describes any contents which do not follow the copyright and license of the project as a whole.